 milestones that can guide you when considering whether your child’s speech and language are developing typically.
 Most children, by their second birthday, have a vocabulary of about 50 words.
 By

-3 years, a typical child starts understanding a lot more language than he can express.
+, typical kids start understanding a lot more language than they can express.

 Here are some signs that could cause concern:

-Doesn’t understand his name, the word no, or simple commands by age 1
+Doesn’t understand name, the word no, or simple commands by age 1

 Isn’t saying words by 14 to 16 months of age